YuheGong/YuheGong.github.io/index.md

 My name is Yuhe (Yuri in English) Gong.
 I got my M.Sc. degree in [Karlsruhe Institute of Technology, Germany](https://www.kit.edu/english/index.php).
 My previous researches focus on *Reinforcement Learning (RL)*, especially *policy search*, *movement primitives*, *probabilistic model*, and *reward modelling*.

 From Sept.
 2018 to Oct.
 2020, I completed the compulsory courses of the master's study at the [Institute of Control Systems, KIT](https://www.irs.kit.edu/english/index.php).
 From Nov.
 2020, I did an internship in Prof. Gerhard Neumann's [Autonomous Learning Robots Lab (ALR)](https://alr.anthropomatik.kit.edu/index.php) to compare step-based policy and episodic policy.
 After that, I kept on doing my master's thesis in ALR.
 During my master thesis, I propose a novel algorithm, which solves the pre-tuning difficulty of the policy neural network by introducing the movement primitives into the actor-critic framework.
-I am now polishing the algorithm and aiming for [ICRA in September](https://www.icra2023.org/programme).
+I am now doing an internship and polishing the algorithm and aiming for [ICRA in September](https://www.icra2023.org/programme).

 ## Research Interest
 - Robot Learning: humanoid robotics, policy search, reward modelling.